mahmedyoutube/mern-application-deployment-tutorial/README.md

 replace MONGODB_URI (backend/.env) with your URI

 ##### Branches information
 There are many branches are present.
+1- master (basic project setup without docker)
-1- docker-for-development ( show how to setup docker in localhost with hot-reloading enable)
+2- docker-for-development ( show how to setup docker in development environment)